 Let $\phi$ be a feature map of $\kappa$, then the function

 is a feature map of the cross product kernel~\citep[Proposition 9.42]{Shawe-Taylor2004}.
 In particular, the feature space of the cross product kernel corresponds to the feature space of the base kernel; both have the same dimension.
 For $\kappa=k_\delta$ the Dirac kernel $\phi^\times(X)$ maps the set $X$ to its characteristic vector, which has $|U|$ components and $|X|$ non-zero elements.
 When $\kappa$ is a binary kernel as discussed in Section~\ref{sec:maps} the number of components reduces to the number of equivalence classes of $\sim_\kappa$ and the number of non-zero elements becomes the number of cells in the quotient set $X/\!\!\sim_\kappa$.
-In general, we obtain the following result as an immediate consequence of Equation~\eqref{eq:maps:crossproduct}. \begin{corollary} Let $\phi^{\times}$ be the feature map of the crossproduct kernel and $\phi$ the feature map of its base kernel, then
+In general, we obtain the following result as an immediate consequence of Equation~\eqref{eq:maps:crossproduct}. \begin{corollary} Let $\phi^{\times}$ be the feature map of the cross product kernel and $\phi$ the feature map of its base kernel, then

 \end{corollary} A crucial observation is that the number of non-zero components of a feature vector depends on both, the cardinality and structure of the set $X$ and the feature map $\phi$ acting on the elements of $X$.
-In the worst-case each element of $X$ is mapped by $\phi$ to a feature vector with distinct non-zero components.
+It is as large as possible when each element of $X$ is mapped by $\phi$ to a feature vector with distinct non-zero components.

-\subsection{Convolution Kernels}
+\subsection{Convolution kernels}

 \citet{Haussler1999} proposed $R$-convolution kernels as a generic framework to define kernels between composite objects.
-In the following we derive feature maps for such kernels by using the results for basic operations introduced in the previous sections.
+In the following we derive feature maps for such kernels by using the basic closure properties introduced in the previous sections.
 Thereby, we generalize the result presented in \citep{Kri+2014}.

 \begin{definition} Suppose $x \in \mathcal{R} = \mathcal{R}_1 \times \cdots \times \mathcal{R}_n$ are the parts of $X \in \X$ according to some decomposition.
 Let $R \subseteq \X \times \mathcal{R}$ be a relation such that $(X,x) \in R$ if and only if $X$ can be decomposed into the parts $x$.
 Let $R(X) = \{ x \mid (X, x) \in R \}$ and assume $R(X)$ is finite for all $X \in \X$.
 The \emph{$R$-convolution kernel} is